 - Click "Wi-Fi" in the FRITZ!Box user interface.

 - Click "Wi-Fi Channel" ("Radio Channel") in the "Wi-Fi" ("Wireless") menu.

 - Enable the option "Set Wi-Fi channel settings automatically (recommended)".
-This way, the FRITZ!Box evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it on a regular basis and then automatically selects the current ideal Wi-Fi channel settings.
+This way, the FRITZ!Box evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it at regular intervals and then automatically selects the best Wi-Fi channel settings based on that.